Halcyoninae/Halcyon_v2/README.md

 > fits the needs of anyone.

 > **[!]
 Notice**
-> This Halcyon version is not the same as
+> This Halcyon version is the main "downstream"
-> Exoad's Halcyon.
+> image, with Exoad's Halcyon being the upstream
+> provider; this repository is production code.

 **A robust and intuitive audio player**